 We do love to celebrate our students’ success with them and are proud to organise a yearly graduation ceremony, be it for the LLB or the Certificate in Higher Education in Common Law.
 This is the highlight of our events calendar, and takes place at the beginning of the second semester.
-Not to be missed.
+An event not to be missed.

 Work experience scheme

-- Find more information about the work experience scheme on its page.
+- Find more information about the work experience scheme on this page.